Quick Fix Salt Pepper and Garlic Potato Chips

 Nutritional values are approximate.

-This is my take on the Trailer Park Dog, another great dog from the Dougie Dog food truck from Vancouver, Canada.
+This is my take on the Trailer Park hot dog.
+It’s another great dog from the Dougie Dog food truck from Vancouver, Canada.
 I’ve been watching the show Eat Street on the Cooking Channel.
-They recently had an episode where they visited Dougie Dog and after seeing all the great dogs they have, I decided to make my own versions.
+They recently had an episode where they visited Dougie Dog.
+After seeing all the great dogs they have, I decided to make my own versions.
 Of course, if they had a truck here in Indianapolis, I’d be camped outside their door right now.

 Is there an easier hot dog recipe?
 Probably, but not a good one.
 Don’t laugh at the simplicity of these hot dogs.
 They’re actually quite tasty.
 You get a crunch from the chips and a nice creamy cheesiness from… well, the cheese.